Costa Rica Residency Services

 • Pension from a recognized government or private entity

-• Birth certificate apostilled and translated
+• Birth certificate — apostilled and translated to Spanish

-• Valid passport with at least 6 months validity
+• Valid passport (minimum 12 months validity recommended)

 Benefits